prastoin/devblog/src/pages/writing/posts/adonis-socket-io-authentication.md

 ## Web Auth example

 The Web Auth authentication mode depends on the adonis/session package.
-The we need to initiate it manually inside the socket-io middleware and that's it !
+Then we need to initiate it manually inside the socket-io middleware and that's it !

 ```ts
 import AdonisServer from '@ioc:Adonis/Core/Server';